Scar revision

 SCAR PROBLEM

-In particular, this is especially the case in the head and neck region.
-As an illustration, for visible, prominent scars on the face or near the eye, mouth or nose, we should definitely consider removing or concealing it.
+Fortunately, in some cases it can be repaired.
+This is especially the case in the head and neck region.
+If the scar is visible and prominent on the face or near the eye, mouth or nose, you should definitely consider removing or concealing it.

 CONSULTATION

-Some scars are unacceptable due to exposure to the gaze.
-Moreover, others become visible through speech, laughter, or other facial movements.
+Some scars are unacceptable due to exposure to the gaze, while others become visible through speech, laughter, or other facial movements.
 Skin color and type, age, and wound healing are important factors for discussion before surgery, as well as the timing of surgery selection.

-At the same time, some surgeons do not recommend surgery even up to a year after the scar has formed.
-To put it differently, this time is needed to complete the natural healing process.
-Surprisingly, it is often the case that a scar that does not look satisfactory at first eventually takes on a perfectly acceptable shape.
+Some surgeons do not recommend surgery even up to a year after the scar has formed.
+This time is needed to complete the natural healing process.
+It is often the case that a scar that does not look satisfactory at first eventually takes on a perfectly acceptable shape.

-Overall, different types of scars require different approaches in treatment.
+Different types of scars require different approaches in treatment.
 For example, severe burns cause hard scars that often heal with contractures.
-Consequently, scars affect the muscles and tendons that are under the skin, prolonging the healing process and causing contraction (tightening).
+Then the muscles and tendons that are under the skin are affected by the healing process and contraction (tightening).

 Keloids are scars that result from the excessive formation of collagen connective fibers after healing is complete.
-In effect, such scars usually form as growths at the site of the initial scar.
-Hypertrophic scars, unlike keloids, do not cross the border of the scar area but become thick, above skin level.
+Such scars usually form as growths at the site of the initial scar.

 The experience of the significance of a scar on the face or neck is very individual and different.
-Sometimes scar needs more than one procedure or technique, to achieve the maximum effect of therapy.
+Sometimes more than one procedure, or more than one technique, may be needed to achieve the maximum effect of therapy.

 TECHNIQUES AND METHODS – SCAR REVISION